Being depressed can leave you feeling low in energy, which might put you off being more active.

 Other help for depression

-If you have been feeling down for more than 2 weeks, see a GP to discuss your symptoms.
+If you have been feeling down for a while and do not feel like your usual self, see a GP to discuss your symptoms.

-They can tell you about the choice of treatment available for depression and help you decide what's best for you.
+They can tell you about the choice of treatments available for depression and help you decide what's best for you.

 In this audio guide, a doctor explains what you can do to help yourself cope with low mood and depression.